artyom-mameev/quester/README.md

-- A focus on generally accepted good coding principles and design patterns (for example, to implement a complex tree structure of game elements, the advantages of the "composite" pattern were used, which allowed to conveniently manage the elements using recursive search algorithms);
+- A focus on generally accepted good coding principles and design patterns (for example, to implement a complex tree structure of game elements, the advantages of the "composite" pattern were used, which allowed to conveniently manage the elements using a recursive search algorithm);
 - Following encapsulation principles to provide convenient and secure interfaces;
 - To protect data integrity, interfaces mostly return immutable objects to the